 During your time here you will study core modules essential to a MSc Finance and with our optional modules you will be able to tailor your degree to your interests.

 Our facilities include access to Bloomberg terminals, which are used by financial traders and investment banks globally.
 These give you access to live financial and economic data, portfolio construction and optimisation tools, information and analytics to support your studies.
-We are also equipped with state-of-the-art software packages such Stata, Matlab and Python.
-Matlab is the language of choice for the MSc Finance.
+We are also equipped with state-of-the-art software packages such R and Python.

 On graduation you will be skilled in financial analysis techniques, understand mathematical statistics and theories and have the tools to analyse how financial markets function.
 Consequently, you will be in a strong position to forge a career in the financial services, business and banking sectors.